ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/tutorial/restore.md
-hash: 8fjKIZWSUsLvGl5MCIEitH5NfubgyMAmGcgUPK34OLg=
+hash: 6RE+pdlLR/InQN1vyjKhrAoUbZ6spFUq8GlN02qWvYA=
 ---
 # Basics
 How do I correctly restore the ioBroker installation on a Linux system?

 ### Foreword:
-Since some users find it very difficult to restore, a step-by-step guide for the restore after a crash, or after a hardware change, system change or something else should help here.
+Since some users find it very difficult to restore, a step-by-step guide for the restore after a crash or after a hardware change, system change or anything else should help.

 Basically, one thing can be said in advance: a restore can be done in a few minutes if done correctly and nobody needs to be afraid of it.